 WHY IS CHOCOLATE BAD?

-Sometimes we eat chocolate plain.
+Sometimes we eat chocolate plain, as in candy.
 Sometimes we eat it baked into cakes, mixed into ice cream, etc. Sometimes we share these treats with pets and sometimes our pets share these treats without our permission.
 As far as pets are concerned, the first potential problem with these sweets is the fat.
 A sudden high fat meal (such as demolishing a bag of chocolate bars left accessible at Halloween time) can create a lethal metabolic disease in dogs called “pancreatitis.”
 Vomiting, diarrhea, and abdominal pain are just the beginning of this disaster.
 Remember, in the case of pancreatitis, it is the fat that causes the problem more than the chocolate itself.

 The fat and sugar in the chocolate can create an unpleasant but temporary upset stomach.
 This is what happens in most chocolate ingestion cases.

 THEOBROMINE AND CAFFEINE

 Chocolate is, however, directly toxic because it contains methylxanthines.
 In particular the methylxanthines chocolate contains are theobromine and caffeine.
 Both caffeine and theobromine produce similar effects, with the theobromine effects lasting much longer than the caffeine effects.
 The more chocolate liquor there is in a product, the more theobromine is present.
 This makes baking chocolate the worst for pets, followed by semisweet and dark chocolate, followed by milk chocolate, followed by chocolate flavored cakes or cookies.
 Theobromine causes:

 - Racing heart rhythm progressing to abnormal rhythms